-Dodge Ram 1500 owners have reported 50 problems related to hood latch (under the latches/locks/linkage category).
+Dodge Ram 1500 owners have reported 53 problems related to hood latch (under the latches/locks/linkage category).
+The most recently reported issues are listed below.

 The contact owns a 1996 Dodge Ram 1500.
 The contact stated that while driving 50 mph, the hood suddenly flew up, buckled and fractured the windshield.
 The vehicle was taken to an authorized dealer to have the vehicle repaired under NHTSA campaign id number: 01v040000 (latches/locks/linkages:hood:latch).
 The vehicle was inspected by a representative sent from the manufacturers office however, the representative declined recall repairs and would not provide any assistance, stating that there were two prior recall notices sent to owners of the recalled vehicles to prevent a failure.
 The contact had never taken the vehicle to the dealer for recall repairs when notified.
 The vehicle was not repaired.
 The failure mileage was 116,064 and the current mileage was 116,267.